 Following Sendo, Kiyashi walked up to the counter and sat on one of the tall bar stools.
 Although she and Sendo were the only two people in the tavern besides the barkeep, she did not feel like it was quiet and lonely.
 Perhaps it was the barkeep’s big smile and welcoming demeanor; the interior of the tavern seemed cheerful and comfortable, like being home.

 The feeling of “being home” was the last thing that Kiyashi expected to feel after being tossed into an unknown world with the sole purpose of killing or being killed.

 Her thoughts were interrupted by a soft knock on wood.
-Kiyashi turned to gaze back to countertop where she was sitting and saw that the barkeep had set one of the mugs down in front of her.
+Kiyashi turned her gaze back to the countertop where she was sitting and saw that the barkeep had set one of the mugs down in front of her.
 She looked to him and then to Sendo, who nodded.
 Gripping the mug with both her hands, she raised it to her lips and took a sip.

 It was as if she had taken a sip of electricity.
 The flavours of it danced around in her mouth and zapped her body full of warmth that the cold of the outside was a long-forgotten memory.
 And it was delicious.

 “What is this?,” Kiyashi asked.
 Her face must have had the most awestruck expression because the barkeep burst into loud belly laughs.